Technology Tales

 Olympus E-P1

-High end compact cameras such as Canon’s G11 and Ricoh’s GR Digital III do detain attention for a while but a quick look at their prices proves that you really got to need the portability and I never can justify the outlay when a DSLR will do all that I want from it, and perhaps even for less money.
+High-end compact cameras such as Canon's G11 and Ricoh's GR Digital III do detain attention for a while but a brief look at their prices proves that you really got to need the portability and I never can justify the outlay when a DSLR will do all that I want from it, and perhaps even for less money.
 While I admit to pondering the purchase of a GR Digital to cover for the EOS 10D while it was away for cleaning, the Pentax came to be acquired when I realised that the versatility of a DSLR was too much to lose, even for a while.
-Olympus’ E-P1 may have bridged the gap but the old question of going miniature for the price of a full sized article recurs.
+Olympus' E-P1 may have bridged the gap, but the old question of going miniature for the price of a full sized article recurs.

 Another avalanche of new DSLR’s…